How To Access N4,000,000 Quick Loan

 - Your bank (micro finance or commercial bank) must qualify you by running due diligence on you.

 What to do: Are you a small business owner, farmer or trader, and you need to access loan from the Development Bank of Nigeria?
-Apply now, through your bank or your microfinance bank or any other financial institution approved by the Development Bank of Nigeria.
+Apply now, through your bank or your microfinance bank.
+Also, an application can be made through any other financial institution approved by the Development Bank of Nigeria.

 Feel free to contact us at https://smefinance.org/sme-clinic// if you need more information, advice or support in your application process.

-Will National Collateral Registry Deliver Easy And Affordable Loans To Small Business?
+Will the National Collateral Registry Deliver Easy And Affordable Loans To Small Business?

 In spite of the generally recognised and often touted role of Micro, Small and Medium Enterprises (MSMEs) as prime contributors to the development and growth of the economy, their inability to provide acceptable collateral for the loans they seek from banks remains a major constraint for the sub-sector.
-The commercial banks easily cite this challenge as a key reason why small businesses are practically denied access to credit and/or subjected to high interest charges.
+Therefore, the commercial banks easily cite this challenge as a key reason why small businesses are practically denied access to credit.
+Furthermore, it is the reason why they are often subjected to high-interest charges.

-Furthermore, over 41,000 moveable assets with values of over N1.4 trillion have been registered, and lending banks have registered interest on movable assets worth N1.23 trillion, $1.14 billion and €6.08 million through 41,408 financing statements.
+Furthermore, over 41,000 moveable assets with values of over N1.4 trillion have been registered.
+Also, lending banks have registered interest on movable assets worth N1.23 trillion, $1.14 billion and €6.08 million through 41,408 financing statements.

 How can Small Business Owners leverage their moveable assets as collateral to assure their access to credit under the NCR plan?
-If you are a hairdresser or tailor, you can register your hair dressing equipment or your sewing machine at the NCR, which will qualify your business to offer it as collateral for your loan from your bank.
+Firstly, if you are a hairdresser or tailor, you can register your hairdressing equipment or your sewing machine at the NCR.
+Therefore, it will qualify your business to offer it as collateral for your loan from your bank.

 Now that the NCR allows you to present moveable assets as collateral for bank credit at reasonable rates, what are you waiting for?

 Get cracking.
-Register your assets, and pledge it to apply for credit from your bank.
-Let’s test the system!
+Furthermore, register your assets, and pledge it to apply for credit from your bank.
+Consequently, let’s test the system!

 FCMB Rolls Out Zero-Interest Loan For Women in Business

-First City Monument Bank Limited (FCMB) is set to roll out zero-interest rate loans to support Nigerian women entrepreneurs in need of affordable and convenient funding to boost their respective businesses.
+First City Monument Bank Limited (FCMB) is set to roll out zero-interest rate loans.
+Most noteworthy, the loans would be to support Nigerian women entrepreneurs in need of affordable and convenient funding.
+Hence, this will help to boost their respective businesses.

 The bank has also established a dedicated desk for women-owned businesses under its Business Banking Group, and equipped it with professional personnel to meet their needs.